-When a car accident occurs, there are a world of emotions and worries that come with it.
+When a car accident occurs, there is a world of emotions and worries that come with it.
 What needs to be done to best protect the interests of all parties, no matter who may be at fault?
 The things that are done after an accident can mean the difference between successfully recovering from an accident physically and financially, and being stuck paying for the accident even when you are not at fault.
 Here are some details to keep in mind when an accident happens.

 What To Do After a Car Accident

 Though it’s easy to be caught up in injuries and financial issues following an accident, there are a number of issues that need to be attended to within a fairly rigid timeline.
 Here’s a quick rundown of what needs to happen:

 - Stay put.
 There are strict penalties for leaving the scene of an accident, including being charged with hit and run.